Boy found dead in Georgia cemetery in 1999 identified, mother charged with murder - NewsBreak

 According to the National Center for Missing and Exploited Children, the little boy has been identified as six-year-old William DaShawn Hamilton.

-Teresa Ann Bailey Black, 45, has been charged with two counts of Felony Murder, two counts of Cruelty to Children, Aggravated Assault, and Concealing the Death of Another in connection to the death of Hamilton.
+Teresa Ann Bailey Black, age 45, has been charged with two counts of felony murder, two counts of cruelty to children, aggravated assault, and concealing the death of another in connection to the death of Hamilton.

 “For far too long, this precious little boy had no name and no story,” said District Attorney Sherry Boston.
 “Through the tireless efforts of several individuals and organizations who were determined not to let this boy be forgotten, William has been identified, and justice will be served in his memory.”